Experiential Design - Task 1: Trending Experience

 - pressed colour: when clicked/tapped

-swap instance using sprite swap
+- swap instance using sprite swap to create simple animations for button

 REFLECTION